metalwarrior665/actor-images-download-upload/README.md

     `s3AccessKeyId`: <[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)> Your S3 access key id.
 You need to set `uploadTo` to `s3`.
     `s3SecretAccessKey`: <[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)> Your S3 secret access key.
 You need to set `uploadTo` to `s3`.
     `s3CheckIfAlreadyThere`: <[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Boolean_type)> If set to `true` it will check your S3 bucket if the image file is already there before uploading.
 Reading is much cheaper than writing so this is useful to save money if you do a lot of reuploads. **Default**: `false`.
+    `statsFields`: <[array](https://developer.mozilla.org/cs/docs/Web/JavaScript/Reference/Global_Objects/Array)> Array of stats fields you want to be present in the state object.
+Useful if you want cleaner log or less memory usage.

 ## Data and image paths
 The data where the image URLs are located needs to be saved on [Apify storage](https://apify.com/docs/storage) either in [key-value store](https://apify.com/docs/storage#key-value-store) or [dataset](https://apify.com/docs/storage#dataset).
 If you don't have the data already there, you can simply upload them with a single API call for key-value store or dataset.